 For the title page, center and double-space the title about one-third of the way down the page.
 About two-thirds down the page, in upper and lower case, put your name, course, and date.
-Your instructor's name may go above the date; check with your instructor for alternative title page preferences.
-To center, click the center alignment button in the Paragraph section on the Home tab.
+Your professor's name may go above the date; check with your instructor for alternative title page preferences.
+To center, click the center alignment button in the tool bar.

-Use the Enter key(for PC) or Return key (for Mac) on your keyboard to place your title one-third of the way down the page and your name, course, professor, and date two thirds of the way down the page.
+Use the Enter key (for PC) or Return key (for Mac) on your keyboard to place your title one-third of the way down the page and your name, course, professor, and date two thirds of the way down the page.
 Look at the title page example below.
 Notice that the title is in regular text, not in bold or underlined.

+Title

-Title Subtitle (if applicable)
+Subtitle (if applicable)